 Other gaps are less obvious, but equally consequential.

+CEC.
 The ships were originally slated to receive Co-operative Engagement Capability (CEC).
 This American system gives fitted ships the ability to see what other CEC-equipped ships, aircraft, or land stations see, and to fire at targets the launching ship’s radars cannot see.
-It is vital for wide-area anti-air defense, and for ballistic missile defense.
+It’s vital for wide-area anti-air defense, and for ballistic missile defense.
 Preliminary contracts were issued, but in 2012 the Ministry of Defence decided not to install this relatively inexpensive capability on its ships.
-The consequence is that the Type 45s will be less effective in their central role of air defense, than ships with less advanced technologies on board, plus CEC.
+The consequence is that the Type 45s will be less effective in their central role of air defense, when compared to ships with less advanced technologies on board plus CEC.

 The ships reportedly do have space in front of the 48 cell Sylver A50 system to accommodate another 12-cell launcher, but they will not initially be fitted with one.
-DCNS’ Sylver A70 is an obvious option, and there is now talk of retrofits involving a BAE/Lockheed Mk.41 strike-length VLS there instead.
-Either type would give the Daring Class the space to host land-strike missiles, though Britain’s current naval doctrine assigns that role exclusively to its nuclear-powered fast attack submarines.
+DCNS’ Sylver A70 is an obvious option, but there has been talk of retrofits involving a BAE/Lockheed Mk.41 strike-length VLS there instead.
+Either VLS choice would give the Daring Class the space to host land-strike missiles, though Britain’s current naval doctrine assigns that role exclusively to its nuclear-powered fast attack submarines.
 Choosing the Mk.41 would also allow the ships to add SM-3 missiles, if additional upgrades were made to the ship’s datalinks and combat system.

 Type 45: Comparisons

 The 7,350t Type 45′s VLS holding capacity is smaller than the equivalent American Arleigh Burke Class destroyer’s 90-96 Mk41 cells; indeed, at just 48 cells, it’s equivalent to Spain’s 6,250t F100 AEGIS frigates.